3 Steps to Take Before Calling a Water Leak Repair Service

 How to Prevent Water Leakage Before It Happens at Home

 How to Prevent Water Leakage Before It Happens at Home Check beneath sinks & behind toilets for leakage.
 Check for moldy spots as it indicates that an area is too damp.
 Check for unexplained rise in your monthly bill.
 Replace rubber hoses with braided stainless steel lines.
 Replace tube water supply lines with bath & kitchen faucets.
 Replace old shut-off valves with new quarter turn ball valves.
 Test water pressure regularly.
 The pressure should be between 55-75 psi.
 If the water pressure is too high, hiring a licensed plumber to install a water pressure regulator will be your best bet.
 We can help you with plumbing.
-Visit us at http://birddogplumbingllc.com/ Water Leak Repair Service Longview TXBird Dog Plumbing LLC2206 Balsam StLongview, Texas...
+Visit us at https://birddogplumbingllc.com/ Water Leak Repair Service Longview TXBird Dog Plumbing LLC2206 Balsam StLongview, Texas...

 read more